-Other factors thought to increase risk of preeclampsia include paternal factors (including length of exposure to a single partner's sperm (35) and previous fathering of a preeclamptic pregnancy (36)), interpregnancy or interbirth interval (37,38) and use of donor oocytes.
-(39,40) However, the mechanism, interrelationship, and/or strength of these associations is less well-established or consistent.
-(41-43) While young maternal age has also been invoked as a risk factor for the development of preeclampsia (9), the 2005 systematic review noted above did not find any association with increased risk of preeclampsia, regardless of age cut-off used.
+Other factors thought to increase risk of preeclampsia include factors related to the baby's father or the person who provided sperm for this pregnancy (including length of exposure to a single person's sperm (35) and a previous preeclamptic pregnancy (36)), inter-pregnancy or interbirth interval (37,38) and use of donor oocytes.
+(39,40) However, the mechanism, interrelationship, and/or strength of these associations is less wellestablished or consistent.
+(41-43) While young age has also been invoked as a risk factor for the development of preeclampsia (9), the 2005 systematic review noted above did not find any association with increased risk of preeclampsia, regardless of age cut-off used.
 (34)